Snowfable/home-ed-resources/index.md

 ## English Chess Federation
 For those who have interest in the game.
 [Play here.](https://www.englishchess.org.uk)

+## Fossils UK
+What is a Fossil?
+A fossil is an organism, creature, plant or burrow that lived millions of years ago.
+Fossils have the same density as rocks and weigh roughly the same.
+Fossils are preserved in rock or clay.
+[Dig here.](https://www.fossilidentification.org)

 ## Fun Brain
 Offers hundreds of games, books, comics, and videos that develop skills in math, reading, problem-solving and literacy.
 American system of grades Pre-K through 8.
 [Play here.](https://www.funbrain.com)